Hasan-Shahid/KA-Advanced-Ai-2025/README.md

 ## 📅 Program Schedule
 >
-> The program will cover Information Security fundamentals and fields, including but not limited to:
+> The program will cover Computer Vision fundamentals over the following days, it is subject to change per location:

 ### **Day 1 (Saturday, February 15, 2025)**